leanswift/leanswift.github.io/ecommerce/pages/econnect-m3/20.2.0/usermanual-econnect-m3-part-1.md

 ## User Interface

 During setup, the Magento Admin panel is used to configure which transactions should be used and how they should function.There is also additional background configuration within the Connector.

 **Validated versions**

 - Magento Commerce 2.3.5
-- Magento Open Source 2.3.4
+- Magento Open Source 2.3.5
 - Infor M3 16.1
-- LeanSwift eLink 7.6.3
 - RabbitMQ 3.8.3
 - Infor ION Grid 12.0.2.0.20180308-135417.2
 - ION Desk 12.0.0